Fashion, Advertising Photographer, and Filmmaker

 Why Storage Matters

 For a guy who started off dedicated to analog photography (and painting before that), João has done a solid job of reassessing priorities as his career grew.
 He now recognizes four qualities that must be present in his digital storage solutions: capacity, durability, reliability, and speed.
 The first three will seem intuitive to most people.
 Anyone shooting more than a minimal amount of content will need spacious storage that can be counted on not to fail.
 However, speed may be less obvious.
 For João, it was a priority born out of growing experience and mounting professional demands.

 "Speed factors in when I'm on the job and I'm backing up," he says.
 "I’m not just shooting regular stills anymore.
 We’re doing a lot more video and these 3D images to create fantasy and impact.
-So at the end of the day, after I've been shooting for eight hours and I've got terabytes and terabytes to back up and double-back up, everything still has to get ready for editing and going to print.
+At the end of the day, after I've been shooting for eight hours and I've got terabytes and terabytes to back up and double-back up, everything still has to get ready for editing and going to print.
 There are no extra hours."